CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	clean up

 ### Function breakdown
-* main
+* main:
 	handle the parsing of parameters and initializing other modules, including messsage

 * handleMessage:

-Callback function to be called in message_loop() when a message from a client in received
-	parse and validate message string
+	Callback function to be called in message_loop() when a message from a client in received parse and validate message string
 		if new player
 			if under max players
 				call new_player()
 				call update_grids()
 		else
 			send quit message
 		if new spectator
 			call new_spectator()
 		if key
 			call handle_keystroke()

 * handle_keystroke:

 Handle the movement or quitting prompted by a valid key, k.
 Find the coordinate a player is attempting to move to, and determine if they're allowed to move.
 If so, call function to move player.
 If there's gold, handle that accordingly (update player struct and global game status).
 If there's another player there, handle that accordingly.
 Then, update the game accordingly.
 	Check key
 	If quit
 	  remove player from map
 	  delete_client()
-	Check whats is in the spot we want to move to
+	Check what is in the spot we want to move to
 	If boundary
 	  Do nothing
 	If gold